Lagrangian Reformulation for Nonconvex Optimization: Tailoring Problems to Specialized Solvers: Preliminaries

 For $x\in \D$ and $y\in \R^m$, consider the Lagrangian function

 for~\eqref{mod:P_D}.
 Then, the Lagrangian dual of~\eqref{mod:P_D} is given by:

 A basic property of the Lagrangian dual is weak duality.

-\begin{proposition}[{Weak Duality~\citep[see, e.g.][Thm.
-12.11]{nocedal2006numerical}}] $\eqref{mod:P_D}^* \ge \eqref{mod:POL}^*$. \end{proposition} As commonly done, we use $(\cdot)^*$ above to denote the optimal value of the optimization problem $(\cdot)$.
+\begin{proposition}[Weak Duality~(Thm.
+12.11,~\citep{nocedal2006numerical})] $\eqref{mod:P_D}^* \ge \eqref{mod:POL}^*$. \end{proposition} As in the standard practice, we use $(\cdot)^*$ above to denote the optimal value of the optimization problem $(\cdot)$.
 In particular, note that stating that~\eqref{mod:P_D} has a Lagrangian reformulation is equivalent to stating there is $y \in \R^m$ such that

 Further, we define the optimal value of an infeasible (resp. unbounded) minimization problem by $+\infty$ (resp. $-\infty$).

 Now, let